JPvRiel/docker-rsyslog/README.md

 #### Inspect configuration while testing

 The `sut` (system under test) service will warn about invalid config, but hides the detailed error output.
+The full test suite should place files in `test/config_check` the will help with looking for config issues.

+- `rsyslog -N1` stdout/stderr output.
+- Copy the config files after condf templating.
+- Output of rsyslog_config_expand.py to show how config riles expanded.

+Live manual checks can also be done.

-To more clearly see the issue, try:
+To see rsyslogd config syntax check output, try:

 ```bash
 docker run -it --rm --name rsyslogtest --env-file test/test_syslog_server.env jpvriel/rsyslog rsyslogd -N1